John Caldicott Cavell (1813–1837)

 Mayor of Oxford 1865/6, 1877/8, and 1879/80

-John Caldecott Cavell was the son of Charles & Sarah Cavell.
-He was born in Bardwell, Suffolk on 12 January 1813 and baptised there two days later.
+John Caldecott Cavell was born in Bardwell, Suffolk on 12 January 1813 and baptised there two days later.
+He was the son of Charles & Sarah Cavell.

-On 9 April 1835, when he was 22, he married Sarah Elliston of Summertown at St John the Baptist Church there.
+On 9 April 1835 at St John the Baptist Church in Summertown, John Caldecott Cavell (22) married Sarah Elliston of Summertown.
 Sarah, who was born in Ipswich, Suffolk, was the sister of Jesse Elliston, a young man of 29 who owned a draper’s shop at 12 Magdalen Street (opposite St Mary Magdalen Church).
 To celebrate his sister’s marriage, Elliston made Cavell a partner.
 The shop was thenceforth known as Elliston & Cavell’s and was eventually to become Oxford’s biggest department store.
 (This original shop was demolished to make room for a new shop in 1894, seven years after Cavell’s death.)

 John and Sarah Cavell had two sons, who were not baptised as infants, as they were a Baptist family who attended New Road Baptist Church: